cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification.md

 	1. Tilt-compensated compass shall record session data to an SD card or text file
 	2. Tilt-compensated compass shall be stabilized on a level surface.
 	3. Tilt-compensated compass shall have capability to record both compensated and uncompensated heading.
+	4. When power is turned on/off LED screen shall accordingly coordinate on/off.
+	5. Our data shall react appropriately to the magnet.
 2. Axis Diagnostics
 	1. Tilt-compensated compass shall separately record and display roll (x), pitch (y), and heading (z) axes.
 3. Axis Logistics.